- Choice of EcoBoost, V-6 power

 Some of us think MyFord Touch is the best control system on the market.
 It lets drivers run all these systems with voice commands, or to cycle through and run many of the functions with those steering-wheel controls.
 With more than 10,000 recognized voice commands, we've found it the best way to change functions without losing concentration on the road ahead.
 Want to hear a track?
 Just say "play Beyonce," and you're crazy in love in a few milliseconds.

 It's also possible to control those functions on the LCD touchscreen, which can be the least satisfying way because of the screen's slow responses and its crowded layouts.
 However, the LCD panel lets Ford drop dozens of buttons from the dash, leaving a clean center stack with just an optical slider or two for swipe controls.

 MyFord Touch also includes basic turn-by-turn navigation delivered via the satellite-radio services, as well as the ability to port in Google Maps or Mapquest instructions via a paired smartphone.

-Other models aren't quite as frugal.
-The front-drive Edge with Ford's 3.5-liter V-6 is rated at 19/27 mpg; adding all-wheel drive drops figures to 18/25 mpg, which is where the 3.7-liter Edge Sport starts out.
+Other models aren't quite as frugal as the EcoBoost Edge.
+The front-drive Edge with Ford's 3.5-liter V-6 is rated at 19/27 mpg; adding all-wheel drive drops figures to 18/25 mpg.
+The 3.7-liter Edge Sport starts out at 19/26 mpg, a 1-mpg improvement on both sides over the 2012 model.
 An AWD Edge Sport has the least efficient drivetrain, at 17/23 mpg.